Private Equity

 "We aim to invest $25 million in MedTech Solutions Inc. due to its proven management team, proprietary technology, product roadmap, strong EBITDA margins, and potential for short-term operational improvements that we can support through our firm's strategic network."

-Though distinct, these approaches are often used together.
+Although distinct, these approaches are often used in conjunction.
 Top-down analyses help firms prioritize and source deals strategically, while bottom-up analyses confirm the validity of investments through deep, focused due diligence.

 Why a Clear Thesis Matters